 \section{Methods}

-In this section, we first explore the underlying causes of feature entanglement in multi-subject customized generation and present the overall framework of our method in \Cref{sec:over}.
-Then, in \Cref{sec:loss}, we introduce \textbf{Identity-Disentangled Attention Regularization} to address attribute leakage issues arising from attention bleeding.
-To enhance the model's ability to maintain subject fidelity in different scenarios, we introduce \textbf{Efficient Adaptive Expert Tuning} in \Cref{sec:moe}.
-Lastly, we incorporate \textbf{Identity-Preserving Preference Optimization} in \Cref{sec:rl}, leveraging reinforcement learning to align the model with human preferences.
+In this section, we first explore the impact of highly coupled training objectives on the entire training process and present the overall architecture of our decoupled framework in \Cref{sec:over}.
+Then, in \Cref{sec:loss}, we introduce \textbf{Identity-Disentangled Attention Regularization}, which we used during pre-training to achieve the goal of high subject fidelity.
+Finally, \Cref{sec:rl} describes \textbf{Identity-Preserving Preference Optimization (IPPO)}, which we used in the post-training stage to directly align the model with multi-dimensional human preferences.